takezoe/sails_sample/README.md

 This project is Node/Sails based web front end.

 Install Node.js and hit `npm install` in the root directory of this project at first.

-Then hit `npm start` in the root directory of this project to start the web client and access to `http://localhost:1337/sample` via your web browser.
+Then hit `npm start` to start the web client and access to `http://localhost:1337/sample` via your web browser.